zara-kasi/zoro/Docs/side_panel.md

   - `progress`, `rating`, `favorite`
   - `cover` (image link)
   - `url` (canonical links to the media)
-- File is named with a clean title (with disambiguator if needed).
+- File is named with a clean title.
 - Can also auto-insert a **media block** if enabled.

 ---